 Seer Side Quest & Torture Floor

+I think you should have a line before Augustus enters the Seer’s area showing what Augustus thinks of seers in general.
+If worship of Corydon Deus is what fuels most of his followers, how does seeing/divination work with or against the religion?
+Do it’s followers support/believe it or reject the practice?

 Seer: Come in Augustus, your presence is required.

 Augustus: What does this crackpot have to say now?
 Doesn’t she know only Corydon Deus knows the future.